Discover the 20 best things to do in Corsica, France, and prepare to fall in love with one of Europe’s most magical islands.

 Taste Corsican cuisine

 Tasting Corsican cuisine is one of the top things to do in Corsica to immerse yourself in the island’s culture and flavors.
 Sample the exceptional charcuterie, such as air-dried pork, cured ham, and flavorful sausages, all made with locally sourced ingredients and authentic techniques.
-Savor the creamy brocciu cheese, used in both savory and sweet dishes, adding a distinct Corsican touch.
-There are so many local dishes just waiting to be enjoyed!

 Visit Corte

-Nestled within the mountains of central Corsica, Corte is a picturesque town that offers a blend of history, natural beauty, and Corsican culture.
+Located within the mountains of central Corsica, Corte is a picturesque town that offers a blend of history, natural beauty, and Corsican culture.
 As you wander through its streets, you’ll be enchanted by the preserved medieval architecture and the warm ambiance within the town.
-Visiting Corte is one of the top things to do in Corsica.

 Corte is a destination that captures the essence of Corsica, with its history, nature, and authentic Corsican culture that you will fall in love with.
+Visiting Corte is one of the top things to do in Corsica.

 Discover the Scandola Nature Reserve